-Based on the number of foster parents and children in care, will now be available including the community where the care is provided with the files now within the local computer database, and the information can now be provided, although to date improvements are required.
+This digital data will be available from the Iqaluit (interpretation ends) headquarters office (interpretation) and the communities throughout Nunavut.
+The number of foster parents and children in care will now be available, including the community where the care is provided, with the files now within the local computer database and the information can now be provided, although we recognize that further enhancements are required.

-Nonetheless, we recognize that further enhancements are required, but what I can speak to related to the numbers in Nunavut up to today, there are 83 children and youth in care at facilities outside of Nunavut.
-Oh, I am sorry, these are the ones at the (interpretation ends) facilities (interpretation) and I mistakenly alluded to them to this question.

-The details are ones I will correctly speak to, as I was on the wrong page and listing.
-Let me clarify, there are 108, if my recollection is correct, that are under foster care through Family Services to date.
+What I can speak to related to the numbers for Nunavut up to today is that there are 83 children and youth in care at facilities outside of Nunavut.
+Oh, I am sorry; these are the ones at the (interpretation ends) facilities (interpretation) and I mistakenly alluded to them to this question.
+I will correctly speak to the details, as I was on the wrong page and listing.
+Let me clarify that there are 108, if my recollection is correct, that are in care through the Department of Family Services to date.
 I will check to see if this is correct.
 Thank you, Mr. Speaker.